Anti-pin/MagicParser/README.md

 I find it acceptable in a test code, although in production I would rather lift the state into _Either_ or _MonadError_

 ####Scanning
-RegExps are not used deliberately.
-The parser generates a stream of "events" as it scans along the line.
+RegExps and Parser Combinators are not used deliberately - too powerful (well, slower too) The parser generates a stream of "events" as it scans along the line.
 In case the line contains opened quotation (and therefore cannot produce a compete row) the scanner would pull another line from the input stream.